matthiasn/clojure-system-book/manuscript/TwitterClient-Switchboard.md

 [^sb-image]: Photo by Joseph A. Carr, 1975, from **[Wikimedia](http://commons.wikimedia.org/wiki/File:JT_Switchboard_770x540.jpg)**

-In the conceptual drawing, we can see that in this component the channels from different components are wired for the requirements of the application.
-Here, it would be very simple to attach additional component and send messages to those as well, without other parts of the application having to know anything about it.
+In the conceptual drawing we can see that in this component the channels from different components are wired for the requirements of the application.
+Here, it would be very simple to attach additional components and send messages to those as well, without other parts of the application having to know anything about it.

 ![Switchboard Component](images/tc_switchboard.png)